GahyunSongDev/Individual_proj/mini_proj/README.md

 - Randomly generated math problems.
 - Adjustable difficulty by changing the range of numbers.
 - Timer to track the total time taken to complete the challenge

+## [9] Slot Machine Game

+### Introduction

+This is a simple text-based slot machine game implemented in Python.

+### Overview

+The Slot Machine game consists of the following components:

+- **Slotmachine Class**: Defines the slot machine with methods for spinning the reels and calculating payouts.

+- **Main Program (main())**: Implements the main game loop, allowing the player to deposit money, place bets, spin the slot machine, and see the results.

+### How to Play

+1. Run the `slot_machine.py` script using a Python interpreter.

+2. Upon starting, you will be prompted to deposit money.
+Type the amount you want to deposit (type 'q' to quit).

+3. Choose the amount you want to bet for the current game: $5, $50, or $100.
+    -> If you bet $100 and win, you earn x3 to the winning money.
+    -> If you bet $50 and win, you earn x2 times to the winning money.
+    -> If you bet $5 and win, you earn x1 times to the winning money.

+4. The slot machine will spin, and the result will be displayed.

+5. If you win, your balance will be updated accordingly.

+6. Continue playing or quit as desired.

+### Game Rules

+- **Jackpot**: If all three reels show the same item, you win $100 times the bet amount.

+- **Two of a Kind**: If two reels show the same item, you win $20 times the bet amount.

+- **No Win**: If there is no match, no money is won.